John D. Woodward, Jr.

 From 2003 to 2005, John served as the Director of the U.S. Department of Defense Biometrics Management Office, where he received the Army’s third-highest civilian award for his work using biometric technologies to identify national security threats.
 Prior to that, he practiced law, worked as a law clerk for a federal district court judge, and served as a U.S. Army officer commissioned in the Corps of Engineers.

-His publications include Biometrics: Identity Assurance in the Information Age, (McGraw-Hill, 2003), Army Biometric Applications: Identifying and Addressing Sociocultural Concerns (RAND, 2001) and his many articles have appeared in various journals and newspapers, including the Wall Street Journal, Washington Post, Boston Globe, Proceedings of the Institute of Electrical and Electronics Engineers, Legal Times, Studies in Intelligence, The Intelligencer, and the University of Pittsburgh Law Review.
+John most recently edited a history of intelligence entitled Spying: From the Fall of Jericho to the Fall of the Wall, (Waynesburg University Press, 2023).
+His other publications include Biometrics: Identity Assurance in the Information Age, (McGraw-Hill, 2003), Army Biometric Applications: Identifying and Addressing Sociocultural Concerns (RAND, 2001) and his many articles have appeared in various journals and newspapers, including the Wall Street Journal, Washington Post, Boston Globe, Proceedings of the Institute of Electrical and Electronics Engineers, Legal Times, Studies in Intelligence, The Intelligencer, and the University of Pittsburgh Law Review.

 Woodward is an active member of the Virginia State Bar and serves as an instructor for the Virginia Mountain Valley Lawyers’ Alliance, which provides free and low-cost legal education.
 He is a licensed emergency medical technician (EMT).

-Professor Woodward‘s primary areas of expertise include intelligence, counterterrorism, national security, homeland security, East Asia, and biometrics.
-He is also a core faculty member of Boston University’s Center for Emerging and Infectious Diseases (CEID).
+Professor Woodward‘s primary areas of interest include intelligence, counter-terrorism, national security, homeland security, East Asia, and biometrics.
 Appointed by the Massachusetts Speaker of the House, he served as a voting member of the Special Commission on Facial Recognition from 2021 to 2022.